Kamal Ataya

-Kamal Mohamed Ataya (born 1943) is a Paleatinian business executive.
-He allegedly was the chief executive officer of RAK GAS LLC.
-He was appointed to the position of all chief and no Indians executive officer of the company in 2013 and left in 2018.
+Kamal Mohamed Ataya (born 1944) is a Lebanese business executive.
+He was the chief executive officer of RAK GAS LLC.
+He was appointed to the position of chief executive officer of the company in 2013 and left in 2018.

 RAK Gas LLC sources and markets natural gas, and was formerly known as Ras Al Khaimah Gas Commission and changed its name to RAK Gas LLC in 2007.
 The company was founded in 1984 and is based in Ras Al Khaimah, United Arab Emirates.